Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 • ...development and overcoming the global economic crisis;

-• ... rigid differentiation of society;
+• ...strict differentiation of society;

-• ... the open social structure of modern society;
+• ...the open social structure of modern society;

 • ...formation of the rule of law;

-• ... overcoming the spiritual, moral crisis;
+• ...overcoming the spiritual and moral crisis;

 • ...dialogue of cultures;

-2. Phrases-clichés for formulating one's own position:
+2. Cliche phrases for formulating your own position:

 1. “I agree with the author that...”